chingu-voyages/voyage-project-tier1-recipes/README.md

 ### Extras (Not Required)

 -   Search Component
-    - [ ] Allow search criteria to be saved across sessions and reselected from a dropdown
+    - [ ] Enable the preservation of search criteria between sessions, allowing users to select them from a dropdown menu when needed.
-    - [ ] Display error message if an unlisted item is inputed.
+    - [ ] Display an error message when an unlisted item is entered.
 -   Detail Data Display Component
     - [ ] Add a link to the instruction video
 -   Summary Metrics Component